d-protsenko/tutorials/quickstart/FeatureExample.md

 ## Feature of Plugins

-Imagine we have a an example feature which requires two plugins to be loaded.
+Imagine we have an example feature which requires two plugins to be loaded.
 Create a server which initialization is delayed until both plugin JARs appeared in the 'libs' folder.

 ### Plugins initialization

-The code to initialize Plugins stays the same as in [plugins example]((PluginExample.html)).
+The code to initialize Plugins stays the same as in [plugins example](PluginExample.html).
 However it will be called only when all necessary JARs appeared.

 ### Filesystem tracker